Skip to main content

 }

-// Catch users who do not have `onboardingComplete: true` in their publicMetadata
+// If user doesn't have `onboardingComplete: true` in their publicMetadata,

-// Redirect them to the /onboading route to complete onboarding
+// redirect them to the /onboarding route to complete onboarding

 }